orayta dišliháyya:morayn le’orha ligyorin

 12. 1Whosoever comes and teaches you all these things that have been previously mentioned, receive them.
-2But if the teachers, having been influenced in another direction themselves, then teach another doctrine to the detriment of this one, do not listen to them.
+2But if the teachers, having been influenced in another direction themselves, then proceed to teach another doctrine to the detriment of this one, do not listen to them.
 3But if they teach in order to increase righteousness and the knowledge of Adonai, receive them as you would have the Master.

 4And concerning community envoys, in accordance with the good news of the Kingdom of God, this is how you are to act: Let every community envoy who comes along to you be received as you would have received the Master.
 5But he shall not remain more than one day – or two days, if there’s a need.
 But if he remains three days or more, he is a false messenger.
 6And when the community envoy departs, let him take nothing but bread, enough to sustain him until he lodges again.
 If however he asks for money, he is a false messenger.

-13. 1And concerning charismatic preachers, this is how you are to act: every preacher who speaks the word of Adonai, you shall neither put on trial nor judge; for every sin shall be forgiven, but the sin of speaking falsely in God’s name shall not be forgiven.
-2For not everyone who claims to speak the word of Adonai is a prophet; but only if they hold to the ways of Adonai.
+13. 1And concerning charismatic preachers, this is how you are to act: every preacher who speaks the Message of Adonai, you shall neither put on trial nor judge; for every sin shall be forgiven, but the sin of speaking falsely in God’s name shall not be forgiven.
+2For not everyone who claims to speak the Message of Adonai is a prophet; but only if they hold to the ways of Adonai.
 3Therefore from their ways shall the false prophet and the true prophet be discerned.

 4And itinerant preachers who order in God’s Name a table to be set, would not eat from it.
 If they do otherwise, then they are false prophets.
 5And every preacher who teaches the truth, but does not do what they teach, is a false prophet.